Fbada006/GoogleDrifter/README.md

 ● User can move and click on the map, and the marker will move to the point as the user clicks - popup the address description when the user pins a point on the map.

+## Note

+For obvious security reasons, I have restricted the maps API key to the debug version of my app only.